-In addition, simplified feature implementation and fast turnaround on upgrades speeds up the overall testing and iteration process for rolling out new app concepts.
+In addition, simplified feature implementation and fast turnaround on upgrades speed up the overall testing and iteration process for rolling out new app concepts.
 Faster iterations decrease time-to-market, which opens up pathways to higher profits going forward.

-Finally, as a result of faster time-to-market, and faster testing, the end user experience improves substantially.
+Finally, as a result of faster time-to-market, and faster testing, the end-user experience improves substantially.
 This leads to a steady flow of new and returning customers who are happy to make purchases at higher prices, therefore, increasing total profit potential.

 When you’re ready to develop your real-time application and you want to start from a future-proof NoSQL foundation, then you have several options available to you.

 Powered by native artificial intelligence (AI), BangDB’s NoSQL database solutions are exceedingly useful for a variety of modern apps.
 Not only is it among the fastest, simplest, and most scalable choices available, but it is free with up to three licenses, and can be upgraded as you become more profitable and as your business grows.

 Another solid option, MongoDB is a good choice when you need to store documents in JSON.
 While not as flexible or capable as BangDB, MongoDB offers a variety of training and certification programs to help users get the most out of their services.

 If you’re looking for an open-source solution, then RavenDB could be the right option for you.
 RavenDB offers a fast NoSQL database that can be set up for on-premise use or cloud-based applications.